All Episodes

 I'm going to tell you what, folks.

-You know, if if the media succeeds in scaring the entire Republican apparatus into buying what they report, and that has been a problem.
+You know, if the media succeeds in scaring the entire Republican apparatus into buying what they report, and that has been a problem.

-And you and I you and I both know it.
+And you and I both know it.

-One of the problems that we've faced over the years is that you and I understand what the media is trying to do to Republicans, fall prey to it.
+One of the problems that we've faced over the years is that you and I understand what the media is trying to do.

 And Lord knows that's not what we hope becomes necessary.